5 Reasons Why You Should Attend A Photography WorkshopApr 16, 2022

 4. If you want to charge more, you need to be worth it.

-The ultimate goal is learning and having what you learn stick with you as you go about in your photographic journey.
+The ultimate goal is learning and having what you learn to stick with you as you go about your photographic journey.
 Many of the techniques we have learned in some of the workshops we have attended are the same techniques we teach in our workshops to our attendees.
 We have burned these techniques so far into our brains that they have compiled our particular style.
-This style transfers over into our own portfolios and our teachings as well.
+This style transfers over into our portfolios and our teachings as well.